Andy Legg

 Andrew Legg (born 28 July 1966) is a Welsh football manager and former Wales international player.
+He currently manages Barry Town United.

 Born in Neath, he began his professional career with Swansea City after joining the club from local non-league football at the age of 22.
 He made his senior debut in 1988 and went on to make over 150 appearances for the club in all competitions before being sold to Notts County in 1993.

 He also played for Birmingham City, Ipswich Town, Reading, Peterborough United, Cardiff City and Newport County.
 He was one of the cover athletes of FIFA Soccer 96 alongside Ioan Sabău.

 He was known for having the longest throw-in in football, being able to regularly throw the ball over 30 metres and once held the world record with a distance of 44.6 m.

 Early life

 As a teenager, Legg attended Glan Afan Comprehensive School in Port Talbot.
 After leaving school, he worked for the Forestry Commission and later as a supervisor in a shelving systems factory.
 Legg's brother, Paul, was also a footballer and spent time on trial with Swansea City, Cardiff City, Shrewsbury Town and Hull City.